conda/conda/README.rst

    $ conda build <recipe-dir>

-you will be prompted to upload to binstar.
+you will be prompted to upload to anaconda.org.

-To add your Binstar channel, or the channel of others to conda so that ``conda install`` will find and install their packages, run
+To add your anaconda.org channel, or the channel of others to conda so that ``conda install`` will find and install their packages, run

 .. code-block:: bash

-   $ conda config --add channels https://conda.binstar.org/username
+   $ conda config --add channels https://conda.anaconda.org/username

 (replacing ``username`` with the user name of the person whose channel you want to add).